azdavis/azdavis.net/posts/en/limitations-opportunity.md

 runtime, we must record the type of each value along with the value itself.

-This is another performance penalty, this time in the sense of storage space rather than CPU cycles, because must use a small amount of storage to tag each value with its type.
+This is another performance penalty, this time in the sense of storage space rather than time, because must use a small amount of storage to tag each value with its type.

 In statically typed languages, we do not perform runtime type checks, and so we need not store the types of values at runtime.